Tesco: People watching every penny to make ends meet

 It is eating into household budgets, with prices rising faster than wages.

+The retailer now expects annual underlying retail earnings of between £2.4bn and £2.5bn, which is at the lower end of previous guidance.

+Tesco boss Ken Murphy said customers were trying to "make their money go further, whether they are switching from branded products, between categories or cutting back on eating out".

-"As we look to the second half [of the year], cost inflation remains significant, and it is too early to predict how customers will adapt to ongoing changes in the market," said Ken Murphy, Tesco's chief executive.
+"As we look to the second half [of the year], cost inflation remains significant, and it is too early to predict how customers will adapt to ongoing changes in the market," he added.

 "We know our customers are facing a tough time and watching every penny to make ends meet."